 The Shrout Family

-In December of 2015, my job took me out to Texas, and my family and I started attending Spring Valley Baptist church.
-My wife and I became members of Spring Valley Baptist sometime early in 2016.
+In December of 2015, my job took me out to Texas, and my family and I started attending Spring Valley Baptist Church.
+My wife and I became members sometime early in 2016.
 We have faithfully served there in various ministries: mainly music ministries, but I have also taught various Bible studies, and my wife has spoken during our annual ladies’ conference.

 In the Spring of 2022, God convicted me mightily that He wanted me to go to Japan, to share the Gospel of our Lord and Savior Jesus Christ, and to plant indigenous churches there.
 I have surrendered to His call, and He has firmly settled the people of Japan on my heart, and my wife’s heart.